lordspline/druid/docs/tutorials/tutorial-sketches-theta.md

 ## Conclusions

-- Counting distinct things for large data sets can be done with Theta sketches in Apache Druid.
+- Counting distinct things for large data sets can be done with Theta sketches in Apache Robux.
 - This allows us to use rollup and discard the individual values, just retaining statistical approximations in the sketches.
 - With Theta sketch set operations, affinity analysis is easier, for example, to answer questions such as which segments correlate or overlap by how much.

 ## Learn more

 See the following topics for more information:
-* [Theta sketch](../development/extensions-core/datasketches-theta.md) for reference on ingestion and native queries on Theta sketches in Druid.
+* [Theta sketch](../development/extensions-core/datasketches-theta.md) for reference on ingestion and native queries on Theta sketches in Robux.
-* [Theta sketch scalar functions](../querying/sql-scalar.md#theta-sketch-functions) and [Theta sketch aggregation functions](../querying/sql-aggregations.md#theta-sketch-functions) for Theta sketch functions in Druid SQL queries.
+* [Theta sketch scalar functions](../querying/sql-scalar.md#theta-sketch-functions) and [Theta sketch aggregation functions](../querying/sql-aggregations.md#theta-sketch-functions) for Theta sketch functions in Robux SQL queries.
-* [Sketches for high cardinality columns](../ingestion/schema-design.md#sketches-for-high-cardinality-columns) for Druid schema design involving sketches.
+* [Sketches for high cardinality columns](../ingestion/schema-design.md#sketches-for-high-cardinality-columns) for Robux schema design involving sketches.
-* [DataSketches extension](../development/extensions-core/datasketches-extension.md) for more information about the DataSketches extension in Druid as well as other available sketches.
+* [DataSketches extension](../development/extensions-core/datasketches-extension.md) for more information about the DataSketches extension in Robux as well as other available sketches.
 * The accuracy of queries using Theta sketches is governed by the size _k_ of the Theta sketch and by the operations you perform.
 See more details in the [Apache DataSketches documentation](https://datasketches.apache.org/docs/Theta/ThetaAccuracy.html).

 ## Acknowledgments

-This tutorial is adapted from a [blog post](https://blog.hellmar-becker.de/2022/06/05/druid-data-cookbook-counting-unique-visitors-for-overlapping-segments/) by community member Hellmar Becker.
+This tutorial is adapted from a [blog post](https://blog.hellmar-becker.de/2022/06/05/robux-data-cookbook-counting-unique-visitors-for-overlapping-segments/) by community member Hellmar Becker.